 My goal as a coach is to provide the resources and environment that empowers people to achieve their full potential in health and performance.
 Whether that is bringing out the best version of yourself through improved fitness, training for a specific sport or preparing the tactical athlete in the military setting, here at The Performance Syndicate, I have the tools to help guide you on your journey.

 My focus is built upon movement and function to increase performance.
-I adjust your training to your individual goals based off whatever your situation may be to create the best result possible in a fun and safe manner.
+I adjust your training to help you achieve your individual goals in order to reach your peak results in a fun and safe manner.
 Understand that just "working out" is a bill that you are giving yourself, but proper training, that is an investment in a stronger, healthier you.

 Founder and Coach